satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 handled by not requiring a consensus, but instead by exploiting metrics that quantify the quality of the reviews and comments on these reviews to make a decision, as discussed earlier.

-It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
-Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One).
-Initially, our full proposal could be implemented as a part of the post-publication system, alongside a more traditional anonymous peer review system (e.g., Atmospheric Chemistry and Physics, atmos-chem-phys.net).
-As scientists gain familiarity and journals gain experience with our proposed system, it could be refined and improved.
-In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005).
-This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a project.

 we can perform experiments to see what the most efficient and useful handling of this -- just like OS projects do today...